Private, In-Home Tutoring in New City, New York

-New City District Curriculum Used in Our In-Home Tutoring Programs
+New City District and Curriculum

 As a hamlet in the Town of Clarkstown, the majority of New City residents will attend the Clarkstown Central School District (CCSD), with a small portion attending East Ramapo Central School District (ERCSD).
 The CCSD and ERCSD provide students with instruction that is developmentally appropriate and meets the New York State Education Department’s (NYSED) requirements.
 As a state that has adopted the Common Core State Standards (CCSS), the NYSED has created its own Common Core Learning Standards (CCLS) to which all school districts adhere.
 These standards highlight literacy in all subject areas, numbers competencies, and preparation for post-secondary education and career.